-13 Harper, Making Sense, 229; also JSP, D2:89-90.
+&lt;sup>13 Harper, Making Sense, 229; also JSP, D2:89-90.

-15 Black, Who's Who, 190-191.
+&lt;sup>15 Black, Who's Who, 190-191.

-16 Black, Who's Who, 190.
+&lt;sup>16 Black, Who's Who, 190.

-serve his mission.
-As evidence of this interpretation, Joseph Smith June 1832 wrote to Emma saying that McLellin had forsaken the Lord and this revelation by getting married.17

-10 Commit not adultery-a temptation with which thou hast been troubled.
-While this may not mean that McLellin has committed adultery, he was "troubled" with it and thus was an intimate challenge that the Lord knew all about.
-This probably related with his query about getting married.

-11 push many people to Zion.
+- 9 Lay your hands upon the sick, and they shall recover.
+The fourth question might have been: What are my spiritual gifts?
+McLellin had been blessed by healing through Joseph Smith, and in his journal, he used the language of v.
+9 to document how he healed other people during his mission. - 9 Be patient in affliction.
+Though hard for most of us, patience was a challenge for McLellin.
+Ultimately, he left the Church because he was impatient with Church leadership and how things were progressing. - 10 Seek not to be cumbered.
+The fifth question was perhaps the most personal: Should I get married?
+McLellin was recently widowed, his wife of two years, Cynthia Ann, having died (it appears from McLellin's journal) in childbirth, along with the child.
+He was struggling with adulterous thoughts, the verse notes, but still should not yet be "cumbered" in order to serve his mission.
+As evidence of this interpretation, Joseph Smith in June 1832 wrote to Emma saying that McLellin had forsaken the Lord and this revelation by getting married. - 10 Commit not adultery-a temptation with which thou hast been troubled.
+While this may not mean that McLellin has committed adultery, he was "troubled" with it and thus it was an intimate challenge that the Lord knew about.
+This was probably related to his query about getting married. - 11 push many people to Zion.
 Compare Deuteronomy 33:17, where it is Ephraim's role to push people together.
-McLellin was called to help with the pushing.

-12 even unto the end.
+McLellin was called to help with the pushing. - 12 even unto the end.
 The Lord knew this man and challenged him to continue to stay faithful all the way to the end.
-Only then would he have the greatest blessings.

-12 a crown of eternal life.
-McLellin is promised the ultimate blessing, even "at the right hand of my Father," if he continued in the things he had been taught.
+Only then would he have the greatest blessings. - 12 a crown of eternal life.
+McLellin is promised the ultimate blessing, even "at the right hand of my Father," if he continued in the things he had been taught. - 13 the Lord your God, your Redeemer, even Jesus Christ.
+As with many D&C revelations, the Lord wants the recipient to be clear about the source, even as Joseph Smith speaks the words to a scribe.

-D&C 66 gave William McLellin a choice: obey and receive eternal life, or disobey and lose his blessings.
+D&C 66 gave William McLellin a choice: obey and receive eternal life or disobey and lose his blessings.
 It's clear from Church history and his own journals that he tried to obey, even wanted to obey, but each time allowed his own desires and lack of faith to take him in a different direction.
-He served a mission as commanded with Samuel Smith, but left the mission early and was rebuked for it (D&C 75:6-7).
+He served a mission as commanded with Samuel Smith but left the mission early and was rebuked for it (D&C 75:6-7).
 He healed the sick but struggled being patient in afflictions.
 He served another mission but left it early also to work and build up his personal savings, then married Emiline Miller instead of completing his mission.
 He moved to Jackson County, contrary to what the Lord had told him, and chose not to be part of the law of consecration, buying land on his own.